eswarchandravidyasagar/dev-guide/README.md

 When initializing a new repository, it's common and beneficial to include a few specific files:

-- **`README.md`:** This is often the first thing people will see when they access your repository.
-It should contain information about your project, how to use it, and any other relevant details.
+- **`README.md`:** This should contain basic project information such as how to install it and basic use.
 For smaller projects, an entire project's documentation might be contained in the README.
+[Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) format (`.md`) is recommended for this file as it will be rendered as repository landing page on GitHub.

 - **`LICENSE.md`:** This is crucial for open-source projects.
 The license dictates how others can use, modify, and distribute your project.

 - **`.gitignore`:** This file tells Git which files or directories to ignore in your project.
 This is particularly useful for excluding files with sensitive information, logs, or machine-specific configuration files from your commits.

 ### Staging Changes
 In Git, the term "staging" refers to the process of preparing changes in your working directory for a commit.
 When you make changes to your files, Git recognizes that the files have been modified, but won't include these changes in a commit until you've "staged" them.